This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Cozumel Island

 Cozumel Island is one of the most popular islands to visit in the Yucatan Peninsula.
 This tiny island boasts turquoise water, white sand beaches, and abundant coral reefs.
 In fact, the coral reef system here is the second biggest in the world (the first is the Great Barrier Reef in Australia) – and therefore, many people come to Cozumel to dive or snorkel.
-So, if you love scuba diving – Cozumel Island is one of the best day trips from Tulum you can take!
+So, if you love scuba diving in Mexico – Cozumel Island is one of the best day trips from Tulum you can take!

 You can reach the island by driving 64 km (just under an hour) to Playa del Carmen and then hopping on the ferry across to the island.
 The ferry ride costs about 400 MXN ($20 USD) and can take up to 45 minutes.